 However, this does not mean you are excused from doing anything.
 If the risk can be reduced using easier and more proportionate steps, then they would be reasonably practicable.

 The words “gross disproportion” mean the cost-benefit analysis is not simple.
 The decision between risk and safety steps is heavily weighted in favour of health and safety.
 Only when safety steps are out of all proportion to the risk can they be ruled out.

 The ability to afford a safety step is not usually a factor in assessing its costs.
 Indeed, the greater the risk the less weight should be given to cost.
 In other words, the bigger the risk the bigger the effort needed to reduce it.

 The CoA in R v F Howe & Son 1999 confirmed small employers with little money should not get away with a lower safety standard by pleading poverty.
 However, resources are sometimes considered.
 For example, a big organisation may reduce risk using the latest engineering controls that a small employer may never be able to afford.
 Just because risk is reduced in this way does not make it reasonably practicable for everyone.

 Employers do not have to remove or reduce risk if it is technically impossible or if the cost, time or trouble is wildly out of kilter.

 However, it can be a fine line deciding what is reasonably practicable.
 It requires lots of experience and knowledge.

-Let a qualified EW Health & Safety Consultant help make the weighty decision!
+Let a qualified WorkNest Health & Safety Consultant help make the weighty decision!